ostart/notka/README.md

-VueJS browser app for learn musical notes notation
+A browser application using VueJS for learning musical notation.